Thanks for joining me on this Teaching Kids About Character alphabetic journey. Today’s topic is B is for Behaved!

 Before I share those though, I want to first explain that there were a couple of books that completely changed my mindset about raising children and dealing with challenging behaviour.

-Alfie Kohn also argues that we shouldn’t punish our children.
+Alfie Kohn argues that we shouldn’t punish our children.
 I know…this is shocking!
 After all, how else do we deal with “misbehaviour”?
 We have to let kids know when they are acting incorrectly don’t we?

 Whether you agree with his beliefs or not, he makes an excellent point when he says that kids (or adults for that matter) will never cooperate willingly or begin to behave appropriately if we do things to them that make them feel bad.
 Don’t you think that’s true?